hrushi59/Restaurant-data-analysis/README.md

 Table of Content-:

-*Reason to Choose these Project
+1) Reason to Choose these Project

-*Libraries which are used in these project
+2) Libraries which are used in these project

-*Graph which are used
+3) Graph which are used

-*Workdone

-*Conclusion

-*Result
+4) Workdone

+5) Conclusion

 1)Reason to Choose these Project-: Analysis of restaurant data is important to grow up business accordingly by seeing various parameter.